awsdocs/amazon-rds-user-guide/doc_source/USER_VPC.Scenarios.md

 ![\[A DB Instance in a VPC Accessed by an EC2 Instance in a Different VPC\]](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/images/RDSVPC2EC2VPC.png)

 A VPC peering connection is a networking connection between two VPCs that enables you to route traffic between them using private IP addresses\.
 Instances in either VPC can communicate with each other as if they are within the same network\.
 You can create a VPC peering connection between your own VPCs, with a VPC in another AWS account, or with a VPC in a different AWS Region\.
-To learn more about VPC peering, see [VPC Peering](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-peering.html) in the *Amazon Virtual Private Cloud User Guide*\.
+To learn more about VPC peering, see [VPC peering](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-peering.html) in the *Amazon Virtual Private Cloud User Guide*\.

-## A DB Instance in a VPC Accessed by an EC2 Instance Not in a VPC<a name="USER_VPC.ClassicLink"></a>
+## A DB instance in a VPC accessed by an EC2 instance not in a VPC<a name="USER_VPC.ClassicLink"></a>

 You can communicate between an Amazon RDS DB instance that is in a VPC and an EC2 instance that is not in an Amazon VPC by using *ClassicLink*\.
 When you use Classic Link, an application on the EC2 instance can connect to the DB instance by using the endpoint for the DB instance\.
 ClassicLink is available at no charge\.